meshery/meshery/docs/pages/extensibility/providers.md

 ## Meshery Server supports for custom callback URL for connected Remote Providers

-As of release v0.5.39, Meshery Server has extended its capability to support callback URL for connected Remote Providers.
-It enables user to define there own redirect endpoints for the connected remote provider.
-This is helpful for the user who are deploying meshery behind the reverse proxy or ingress gateway.
+As of release v0.5.39, Meshery Server has extended its capability to configure the callback URL for connected Remote Providers.
+Helpful when you are deploying Meshery behind an ingress gateway or reverse proxy.
+You can specify a custom, redirect endpoints for the connected Remote Provider.

 **Sample UseCase:**